snobu/destreamer/README.md

 ![](logo.png)

-## Saves Microsoft Stream videos for offline enjoyment.
+## Saves Microsoft Stream videos for offline enjoyment

 Alpha-quality, don't expect much.
 It does work though, so that's a neat feature.